 Rising damp is relatively a rare form of damp that affects our building walls.
 Rising damp occurs when moisture that is from the ground travels up through the walls via capillary action.
 This implies that water from the ground is actively sucked up through the tiny pores found in the bricks, just like a series of straws.
 Most of the time, this underground water contains salts that also travel up via the wall.

-Contact us for your FREE no obligation survey & quote:
+Contact us for a detailed damp survey & quote

 Of Rising Damp

 You can identify rising damp without the help of a professional or equipment.
 Just by looking or touching your walls is enough.
 Typical signs that can be used to identify rising damp include:

 One of the most common signs to identify damp and are staining and tide marks that are left on the walls.
 Tide marks are usually caused by salt and evaporation from the ground.
 If you don’t notice any tide marks, another common sign is damp staining or patches.
 Mostly, these damp patches are brownish or yellowish and are similar to tide marks, and you’ll notice them up to one or two metres above the skirting board.

 Just like any other form of dampness, rising damp has got the potential to cause rot in timber when they come into contact.
 Look out for cracked skirtings, have localised fungus growing on, are easy to crumble or are creeping out of the side.
 Also, look out for flaky or damaged paint.

 Look out for wallpaper peeling or coming off the wall.
 You will most likely notice it from the skirting board first with the corner of the wallpaper curved or turned up.

 This salt is usually found in the form of fluffy white deposits within the plaster.
 These salts are washed off your bricks and into the plater, leaving what looks like blister patches on your wall.

 With the amount of rainfall that we experience, it’s no surprise that you might occasionally notice rising damp issues in your homes.
 But what are the major causes of rising damp in our homes?